 Traning on basic and advanced level as well as customized courses.

-We have over 30 years of experience within embedded programming and tools.
+We have 35 years of experience within embedded programming and tools.
 Take the opportunity to learn from us, and

 Getting tips and tricks from someone who knows the tools can be an invaluable asset to get the basics quickly and be able to start working in an efficient way.
 Even for experienced developers, there are always new things to learn and new features to benefit from within embedded development.

 This course explores the internals of a compiler and debugger, and provides useful tips and tricks on how to get the most out of your development projects.
 It focuses on advanced debugging techniques and how to find efficient ways to get rid of bugs.

 The course includes two full days of in-depth lectures and hands-on training, course material, and lunch.
 If applicable, course is held in local language.

 Anyone with basic knowledge of embedded software design who would like to improve and maintain their skills, write more efficient code, and immerse into advanced debugging.

 After this course, you will be able to: